 Grand Canyon Lodge - Grand Canyon National Park

 On the North Rim of the Grand Canyon and at an elevation of 8,000 feet, Grand Canyon Lodge, the north side's only lodging, sits on Bright Angel Point.
 Accommodations here include Frontier cabins, Western cabins and the larger Pioneer cabins in addition to a number of motel rooms within talking distance to the Canyon's rim.

-The Ahwahnee Hotel sits where a village of native Miwoks once thrived, basking in the sun and overlooking the landmarks of Yosemite National Park: Half Dome, Yosemite Falls and Glacier Point.
-This lodge is the height of luxury, a 4-diamond hotel inside California's incomparable Yosemite.
+The Majestic Yosemite Hotel, previously named the Ahwahnee Hotel, sits where a village of native Miwoks once thrived, basking in the sun and overlooking the landmarks of Yosemite National Park: Half Dome, Yosemite Falls and Glacier Point.
+This lodge is the height of luxury, a four-diamond hotel inside California's incomparable Yosemite.
 Lodging options range from opulent hotel rooms with views of Yosemite Valley to personal cottages that sit among the dogwoods and pines of the hotel grounds.